OrBenNaim/Army-Training-Program/PostgreSQL-Projects/Online_Store_DB/ReadMe.md

 # Online Store DB - PostgreSQL Project

 ## Description
-Online-Store-DB is a PostgreSQL-based database project designed to manage a library system.
-The project includes comprehensive tables and queries for handling books, authors, borrowers, and loans.
-Key features include tracking book loans, managing borrower information, and identifying overdue or currently loaned books.
+The Online Store DB is a PostgreSQL-based database project designed to manage an online store.
+The project includes comprehensive tables and queries for handling products, customers, orders, inventory, and order items.
+Key features include tracking customer orders, managing product inventory, and ensuring smooth sales operations.

 ## Features
-- **Authors Management**: Store details about authors, including their name and biography.
+- **Customer  Management**: Store details about customers, including their name, email, and password.
-- **Books Management**: Track book titles, their authors, publishers, and publication dates.
+- **Product  Management**: Track products, their descriptions, prices, and categories.
-- **Borrower Management**: Maintain a list of library borrowers with their names and contact details.
+- **Order Items Management**: Keep track of items within each order, including quantity and subtotal.
-- **Loan Management**: Record book loans, including loan and return dates.
+- **Inventory  Management**: Monitor product stock levels and manage inventory accordingly.
-Cascade Deletion: Automatically delete associated records (e.g., loans) when an author or book is removed.
+Cascade Deletion: Automatically delete associated records (e.g., order items) when an order or product is removed.
 - **Query Examples**:
-    - List all books by a specific author.
+    - List all orders placed by a specific customer.
-    - Find borrowers of a specific book.
+    - Identify out-of-stock products.
-    - Identify overdue loans.
+    - Calculate total revenue from all orders.
-    - Track all books currently on loan.
+    - Track all products currently out of stock.

 ## Table of Contents